doronsadeh/unfake/README.md

 - Classify fake news reliably
 - Classify users who deliver large amounts of fake news
 - Build a live index of the above users
-- Build a browser based extention that blocks those users
+- Build a browser-based extension that blocks those users

 Let's clean the world.